till-s/tic-nic/README.md

 at user FPGA resources.

-The ACM endpoint is multiplexed between the UART and the FIFO interface (the aforementioned side-channel) using the DTR modem signal.
-During normal sessions DTR is asserted and the ACM endoint is connected to the UART and receives NMEA data from the GPS receiver.
+The ACM endpoint is multiplexed between the UART and the FIFO interface (the aforementioned side-channel).

-The `bbcli` software from the `acm-toolbox` deasserts DTR to switch the ACM endpoint to the FIFO and can thus access special diagnostic features (e.g., the SPI-flash programmer).
+The multiplexer is controlled with USB control requests (c.f. `software/tool/`) and automatically released to the UART when the DTR modem signal drops, thus resuming reception of NMEA data from the GPS receiver.

 #### Firmware Block Diagram